Mollie King: Philanthropy

-It was announced that The Saturdays would record the 2009 Comic Relief charity single, which delayed the release of their fourth single,"Work".
+It was announced that the Saturdays would record the 2009 Comic Relief charity single, which delayed the release of their fourth single, "Work".
 The group released a cover of Depeche Mode's "Just Can't Get Enough" for the charity on 1 March 2009.
-A week later, the song charted at number 2 on the UK Singles Charts making the group the first artist in 14 years for their Comic Relief single not to chart at number 1.
+A week later, the song charted at number 2 on the UK Singles Chart making the group the first artist in 14 years for their Comic Relief single not to chart at number 1.
 In May 2010, the Saturdays teamed up with Manchester United and sang at a pre-match concert at Old Trafford.
 On 12 September 2010, the girls performed at the Help for Heroes charity concert with over 60,000 fans there.
 In March 2011, the group appeared at Westfield shopping centre with buckets and asked customers to part with their cash for Marie Curie, who provide home nursing, a helpline and hospices for end of life care.
-The Saturdays also performed at the Sunshine Concert which was held at the Troxy in London; to raise money for charity.
+The Saturdays also performed at the Sunshine Concert which was held at the Troxy in London, to raise money for charity.

 Radio

 From February 2018, King co-hosted BBC Radio 1 every Saturday 1pm-4pm, alongside Matt Edmondson.
 In June 2018, King began co-hosting the show full-time alongside Edmondson on Fridays, Saturdays and Sundays.

-In September 2018, King was nominated for 'Best New Presenter' at the Audio and Radio Industry Awards (ARIAS).
+In September 2018, King was nominated for Best New Presenter at the Audio and Radio Industry Awards (ARIAS).